Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Backaction evading measurement using hybrid OMS

 \section{Backaction evading measurement using hybrid OMS}

-The QND measurement which is an idealized version of the back-action evasion measurement was first introduced by Braginsky \textit{et al.} \cite{braginsky1980} for the purpose of the gravitational wave detection and then it was applied for other cases such as spin measurement \cite{takahashi1999}, atomic magnetometery \cite{shah2010}, single photon detection \cite{nogues1999}, and measurements based on optomechanical cavities \cite{heidmann1997,jacobs1994}.
-A back-action evading measurement of a cantilever has been also proposed in a standard optomechanical cavity by a modulated input field which also leads to the conditional squeezing of the mechanical oscillator \cite{clerkfeedback}.
-This scheme which is called the \textit{two-tone} BA evading measurement has been realized experimentally \cite{kippenbergBA2019,forcedetection2}.
-In the present section we are going to investigate a BA evading measurement based on a hybrid optomechanical system consisting a trapped BEC.
+The QND measurement which is an idealized version of the backaction evasion measurement was first introduced by Braginsky \textit{et al.} \cite{braginsky1980} for the purpose of the gravitational wave detection and then it was applied for other cases such as spin measurement \cite{takahashi1999}, atomic magnetometery \cite{shah2010}, single photon detection \cite{nogues1999}, and measurements based on optomechanical cavities \cite{heidmann1997,jacobs1994}.
+A backaction evading measurement of a cantilever has been also proposed in a standard optomechanical cavity by a modulated input field which also leads to the conditional squeezing of the mechanical oscillator \cite{clerkfeedback}.
+This scheme which is called the \textit{two-tone} backaction evading measurement has been realized experimentally \cite{kippenbergBA2019,forcedetection2}.
+In the present section we are going to review a backaction evading measurement based on a hybrid OMS consisting of a trapped BEC \cite{fani2020BA}.

-Firstly, let us remind that in a QND measurement, in order to evade the BA noise, one should measure a so-called QND variable, $ \hat A_s $, of a quantum system with Hamiltonian $\hat H_s$ which should satisfy the condition, $ [\hat A_s(t),\hat A_s(t')] = 0 $ in the ideal situation.
-The most famous continuous QND variables are those which are conserved during the free evolution, i.e., they satisfy the equation $ i \hbar \frac{\partial\hat A_s}{\partial t} + [\hat A_s , \hat H_s] = 0 $ \cite{braginsky1980,cQNCPRX}.
+Firstly, let us remind that in a QND measurement, in order to evade the backaction noise, one should measure a so-called QND variable, $ \hat A_s $, of a quantum system with Hamiltonian $\hat H_s$ which should satisfy the condition, $ [\hat A_s(t),\hat A_s(t')] = 0 $ in the ideal situation.
+The most well-known requirement on the continuous QND variables is that they are conserved during the free evolution, i.e., they satisfy the equation $ i \hbar \frac{\partial\hat A_s}{\partial t} + [\hat A_s , \hat H_s] = 0 $ \cite{braginsky1980,cQNCPRX}.
 In addition, the QND measurement is an indirect measurement so that the system variable is measured indirectly by an observable $\hat A_p$ of another quantum system, the so-called probe system, with Hamiltonian $\hat H_p$ which has been coupled to the system through an interaction Hamiltonian, $ \hat H_I $ as has been demonstrated in Fig.\ref{fig4}(a).